muralisc/djangoIntro/README.md

 ### Django and Angular Intro
 Prepared for [CS251 at IIT Bombay][1].

+The tutorial is broken into steps ( see repo tags ).

 Accompanying [Slides][2]

 Adopted and extended from [Django Girls Tutorial][3]